Japan’s finest castle, Himeji-jo in cherry blossom season around early April. Photo by 663highland

 Known as ‘Little Kyoto’, due to its scenery and ancient structures it specialises in pottery, lacquer-ware and dyed silks, with one superb garden attraction (photo above) and several more modest assets easily accessible via a hop-on hop-off tourist bus running from the central station.

-The Kenroku-en gardens (one of Japan’s top three gardens, along with those of Mito and Okayama) are opposite Kanazawa Castle and previously the castle’s private park.
+The Kenroku-en gardens (photo further up the page – one of Japan’s top three gardens, along with those of Mito and Okayama) are opposite Kanazawa Castle and previously the castle’s private park.
 This is an absolute must for garden-control freaks.
 A kind of grown-up bonsai arrangement of dramatically shaped and supported trees, moss-cloaked ground latticed with streams and rocks and strategically placed stone lanterns.
-This is a magical place, especially if the sun’s shining, the cherry trees are blossoming and there’s a small glass of saké in your hand.
+This is a magical place, especially if the sun’s shining, the cherry trees are blossoming and there’s a small cup of saké in your hand.

 Otherwise, the Castle Park is worth a walk.
 The Higashi Geisha district is quaint (but don’t expect to see geishas there) with a particularly attractive gold leaf shop/factory; the Nagamachi Samurai district’s mud walls and canals are calm and evocative and make a great stroll; the narrow streets of Teramachi is home to the tour-only Ninja hideout Myoryu-ji.